Sunday, July 13th

-I sat in the first class train car on the regional train to Milan after sadly waving goodbye to Katia, .
+I sadly waved goodbye to Katia as the train pulled away.
+I sat in the first class train car on the regional train to Milan.
 The air conditioning did not seem to be working, but the wind provided some relief.
-First class tickets on regional trains are usually only 3 or 4 euros more and usually worth it as the cars are usually less full which is good when traveling with luggage.
+First class tickets on regional trains are usually only 3 or 4 euros more and usually worth it.
+The cars are usually less full which is nice when traveling with luggage.

 The train guy came through the car checking tickets soon after the train departed from Rovato.
 When he saw that I had a first class ticket, he told me that I should move to the first class car.
-I was puzzled by his remark as I thought I was already sitting in a first class car.
+I was puzzled by his remark.
+I thought I was already sitting in a first class car.
 There was a number 1 on the outside of the train car when I boarded the train.
 He said that the AC was working in the next car and told me that he would help me move my bags.
-I was happy where I was, but went along with his suggestion as I was surprised by his offer to help move my bags.
+I was happy where I was, but went along with his suggestion with his offer to help move my bags.

 When arriving in Milan, I knew the drill after being there already a couple of times this trip.
-As I approached the big stairway (my last set of stairs with luggage on this trip) a shady looking man offered to help me with my bags.
-I declined and headed down the stairs.
+I headed down the big stairway, my last set of stairs with luggage on this trip!
 At the bottom, I saw two places selling tickets for the airport bus.
 I went to the newsstand where the line was short.
 The airport bus costs 7 euros (although there seem to be some buses charging 7.50).

-I bought my ticket, headed to the bus, showed my ticket, gave my luggage to the bus guy and watched as he put the luggage in the compartment under the bus, and then boarded the bus.
-I HATE bus rides, especially when they are packed and there are no seats up at the front.
+I bought my ticket, headed to the bus, showed my ticket, gave my luggage to the bus guy, and watched as he put the luggage in the compartment under the bus, and then boarded the bus.
+I do not like bus rides, especially when they are packed and there are no seats up at the front.
 I feel so claustrophobic on a bus.
-I found a seat midway back and took out my sukoku puzzle.
-I was feeling a little queasy on the ride and realized once again that my ginger was in my suitcase instead of in my carry on.
-I tried to ignore the feeling in my stomach.
-When we arrived at the Malpensa airport, the bus first dropped off those going to Terminal 2.
-Fortunately when I boarded the bus, the bus driver asked where I was going and told me I needed Terminal 1 for the First Hotel.

 The skies were dark with another storm approaching and the weather was cold the morning of my departure.
 I was very lucky to have sunny warm weather during my entire stay.